dandax123/ServiceP/README.md

 # ServiceP

-Minimal backend service to handle services and booking system
+Minimal backend service for a service-based booking system